About this Site

 Motivation Behind Shy and Free™

 Schools today teach kids the importance of community service and good companies give back in the communities they serve.
 One motivation of Shyandfree.com is community service, a way of giving back to you through the content of this site realizing that I benefited much from the help of others.
 Recognition is admittedly a motivator and I feel honored that my site has been so positively received.
-Perhaps a future motivation is a place to launch a book I have been writing, on and off, over the last 15 years or to benefit in other ways by our increasingly interconnected world through this portal.
+A future motivation is finding ways to benefit others through this portal and increasingly interconnected world.

 An early email to shyandfree.com confirmed the importance of sharing the truths I had found.
 A man in his sixties wrote that in all those years, he had not found a solution to his shyness.
 When I was in my thirties I looked into the future and realized that I would be unhappy my whole life; just like him.
 I resolved to do anything that came to my attention that could in any way possibly help and this journey lead to many discoveries and to the changing of my life.
 Sharing the truths I learned could help shorten your journey or at the very least encourage you to find your own truth.

 The most frequent question asked is about my credentials.
 I am just a guy.
 If you are writing a paper or want information based on research, please review the work of Elaine N. Aron Ph.D. and Bernardo J. Carducci, Ph.D. as these two individuals have both the credentials and personal experience from which to draw on.
 For psychological self-help, check out the free online book from Dr.Tucker-Ladd Ph.D.
+You can also check the list of experts or discover experts through your own research.
 Shyandfree.com has been referenced in books and academic articles.
+Please read the disclaimer noting that I am not a health care professional.

 I remember reading so many books on shyness, consciousness, and relationships thinking, “Yes, this author really understands me and by the time I finish this book I will be changed!”
 Sometimes I was changed and sometimes I felt disappointed.